 Mankind’s earliest literature tells us that a considerable proportion of military casualties are psychological and that witnessing the horror of war can leave chronic psychological symptoms.

-Scientists linked over 60 years the combat trauma and PTSD (Post-Traumatic Stress Disorder) together.
+Scientists linked over 60 years of combat trauma and PTSD (Post-Traumatic Stress Disorder) together.
 Most of the scientists thought that military combat was the primary cause of PTSD.

-Post-Traumatic Stress Disorder (PTSD) can develop not only in people directly harmed by trauma but also by those witnessing such events.
-One of the triggering factors for PTST might be the survivor’s guilt.
+Post-Traumatic Stress Disorder (PTSD) can develop not only in people directly harmed by trauma but also in those witnessing such events.
+One of the triggering factors for PTSD might be the survivor’s guilt.
 Also, soldiers who killed the enemy can develop PTSD due to the perpetrator’s trauma.

 An important fact is that over the past thirty years, the criteria for PTSD have evolved.
 Currently, PTSD is linked not only to combat trauma but also to other traumatic events happening in normal life.
-For example, PTSD can be caused by car accidents, plane crashes, natural disasters, such as earthquakes and hurricanes, being taken hostages, domestic violence, and sexual abuse.
+For example, PTSD can be caused by car accidents, plane crashes, natural disasters such as earthquakes and hurricanes, being taken hostage, domestic violence, and sexual abuse.

 Signs and symptoms of PTSD

-• The affected individual deliberately avoids activities, places, people, thoughts, or feelings associated with the traumatising event.
+- The affected individual deliberately avoids activities, places, people, thoughts, or feelings associated with the traumatizing event.

 The individuals affected by PTSD often develop other mental health problems, most commonly depression, anxiety, and alcohol or drug abuse.